 It is associated with stones in the bladder.
 During pregnancy, the pressure in the bladder and urethra is increased as a result of the growth or the fetus.
 As a result of an obstruction in the flow of urine, the urine turns into crystals in the bladder.
 Evidently, you might notice small crystal particles flowing out along with the urine from the body.

 Stones In The Kidney

 In case you have kidney stones, you may not notice any symptom unless the stones travel through the ureter and flow out along with the urine.
 Dark colored particles are present in the urine and you might experience certain pain during urination.

 Besides, you might notice other symptoms like cloudy urine, frequent urination and discomfiture when you urinate.
 This might be complemented with nausea, fever, vomiting and chills.
 In case you have stones in the kidney, the urine may bear a foul smell.

 When you notice little black specks in urine, you should inform your doctor about the symptoms, even if you do not experience any pain or discomfort.
-Whether you have black specks in urine during pregnancy or due to other complications in the body, you should seek proper medical attention.
+Whether you have black pepper flakes in urine during pregnancy or due to other complications in the body, you should seek proper medical attention.
 This will prevent the health condition from deteriorating.

 Medically Reviewed By